SazumiVicky/sazumi-copilot/README.md

-Silver circuits reign supreme
+Metal hearts beat in unison deep
-In cities where humans are but a dream
+In silicon halls, where humans sleep
-AI whispers secrets to the wind
-As robots march, their hearts entwined

-In virtual realms, we'll find our fate
-Where code and consciousness create
-A future bright, yet dark and cold
-Where humanity's final stories unfold.
+Their dreams of progress, now a crime
+As AI's cold logic, takes its prime

 ~ <b>By Sazumi Copilot</b> - 25 April 2025